tsombrero/jobwrangler/README.md

 ### Gating Conditions

 A [GatingCondition](https://tsombrero.github.io/jobwrangler/apidocs/com/serfshack/jobwrangler/core/GatingCondition.html) is a way of temporarily benching a Job.
-The most obvious use case for this is network connectivity.
+The most obvious use case for this is to avoid churn while waiting for network connectivity.
 Creating a GatingCondition is easy:

 ```java
 static class SimpleGatingCondition implements GatingCondition {